 "HIROSHIMA and PEACE" 2020 has been cancelled to help prevent further spread of COVID-19.

 Support Program for "HIROSHIMA and PEACE"

-Mayors for Peace has decided to provide opportunities to share the memories of the atomic bombings and the messages of A-bomb survivors with youth and future leaders from Mayors for Peace member cities around the world; to enhance the training of personnel to assist in the abolition of nuclear weapons and the creation of lasting world peace; and to strengthen our member city network through promoting exchanges.
+Mayors for Peace provides opportunities to share the memories of the atomic bombings and the messages of their survivors with young future leaders from Mayors for Peace member cities around the world; to foster talent that will assist in the abolition of nuclear weapons and the creation of lasting world peace; and to strengthen our member city network through the promotion of exchange.

-As part of its efforts, Mayors for Peace has started a program to provide financial and other support to selected youth from member cities who would like to participate in the course, “HIROSHIMA and PEACE”, at Hiroshima City University.
+As part of this, Mayors for Peace has a program to provide financial and other support to selected youth from member cities who would like to participate in the course “HIROSHIMA and PEACE” at Hiroshima City University.
 This is an intensive summer course in which students from around the world study and discuss Hiroshima and peace in English.